THE PRACTICAL CYCLIST provides accessible information to help

 For those of you in the Washington, DC area, WABA maintains a list of local stores.
 And of course, I have a few personal recommedations:

-• Bikes at Vienna - Vienna, VA.
-Tim Fricker is the service manager, and that alone is enough for me to recommend the place.
-Tim is the nicest guy you'll ever meet, and an excellent mechanic.
+• Bikes at Vienna in Vienna, VA.
+Tim Fricker was the service manager, now he owns the place.
+That alone is enough for me to recommend it highly.
+Tim is the nicest guy you'll ever meet, an excellent mechanic.

 • Silver Cycles - Montgomery Hills, near central Silver Spring.
 This is a good neighborhood bike shop.
 The woman who owns it, Linda Mack, is very nice and sensible.
 She's in the bike business because she loves bikes and likes people.
 She's an expert at fitting women, and has broad knowledge about "family-cycling."